Fines will apply to items not returned by the due date at the following rates:

 - fines are not payable until the total amount is more than $29

 - fines of more than $29, will suspend borrowing.
 Provided you have not reached your renewal limit, items on loan can be renewed with the fine added for days overdue, but you may have to contact staff to do it for you.

 - fines of more than $49, may prevent you from receiving your exam results, re-enrolment and graduation for UTS students.

 - to have borrowing privileges reinstated, total fines must be reduced to $29 or under.
 (Unreturned items which have been Billed for Replacement must be paid in full).

 Clients with good reason for being unable to return items on time are treated sympathetically through the fines appeals process.

-When overdue items are not returned within four weeks of the due date, you will be sent an invoice for replacement.
+When overdue items are not returned within eight weeks of the due date, you will be sent an invoice for replacement.
 The invoice must be paid in full (no partial payments allowed) unless you are returning or replacing the item as described below.

 If you return items twelve months or later, you will be required to pay the full replacement cost for the item, regardless of whether you are returning the item.
 No partial payments are accepted.

 The replacement fee is based on the current average cost of a book or DVD/Video in the UTS Collection.
 In 2014, the cost for the replacement of a book is $74 and the cost of the replacement for a DVD/Video is $83.
 If it is a very expensive item, then the cost will be adjusted upwards accordingly.
 You will also be invoiced for a $30 processing fee.